liveforeverx/OGIT/domains/README.md

 As there could be some services that don’t have any parameters, the additional edge plansCostFor from PlanningTemplate to Service is required.

 A Planning Parameter will contain a concrete value of a Parameter and the statistics derived from the expected distribution as attributes.

+## Forum

+This NTO is pertains to generic web forum / social media.
+Heavily utilised by [TabTab](https://tabtab.co/)

+## Statistics

+Elements for the autopilot statistics are grouped under the stats NTO and can be found in OGIT under "ogit/stats".

+## UserMeta

+This NTO pertains to generic meta around an ogit/Person.
+Initially used for Game Meta in aragoId